-Welcome to Jacinta, the queen of rainbows.
+Welcome to Jacinta, the queen of rainbows and a lovely Paper Weaving Activity.
 As a lover of rainbows and easy crafts for kids, Jacinta is sharing a darling Rainbow Heart Paper Weaving Activity for us today!
 Perfect Kids Valentine’s Day Craft!
 Last year we had some gorgeous Rainbow Heart Flowers, that I think you will also like.

 I am so excited to be part of the 31 Days of Love Series on Red Ted Art again this year!
 Thank you Maggy for including me.
 My name is Jacinta and I am an Australian based Scientist and Mum of three, hoping to inspire creative kids and fun mums, families and educators.
 I post bright and colourful learning projects on my Instagram page @cintaandco.
 It’s called Cinta & Co. as my family and friends call me Cinta – short for Jacinta, and my kids are my co. – you will often see their little hands hard at work in the photos that I post.
 Today, I would like to share a really simple and fun paper weaving activity that you can make using only paper and a pair of scissors!
 This activity is great for developing fine motor skills and hand eye coordination, and the finished product would make a beautiful card or gift.